 There have been limited reports of intra-arterial injection of midazolam.
-Adverse events have included local reactions, as well as isolated reports of seizure activity in which no clear causal relationship was established.
+Adverse events have included local reactions, example, patients with acute renal failure appear to have a longer elimination half-life for midazolam and may experience as well as isolated reports of seizure activity in which no clear causal relationship was established.
 Precautions against unintended intra-arterial injection should be taken.
 Extravasation should also be avoided.